 Inventing in today’s ever-changing business market can be daunting.
 Inventors need to establish a business plan, raise funds, and find a capable product design company before product development can begin.
 Before you get started, we recommend doing adequate research in these three areas:

 1. Market research

 When time is of the essence to get your product to market, it is tempting to want to run to a design firm with paper napkin sketches.
 However, overlooking details and rushing to invent something without a solid grasp of what is needed can cost you later.
 Before registering a Kickstarter account or looking up local design firms, you need to do market research.
-What is the demand for your product?
-Who is your target audience?
-If your product does not solve a problem or fill a gap in the current market, you may want to rethink your idea.
-Likewise, if you target a small market or a market that does not have much use for your product, you may have limited success.
-You should also research if there are similar products currently on the market.
-If so, how will you improve on what is currently out there?
+It is important to consider your product’s demand and target audience.
+If your product fails to solve a problem or fill a gap in the market, it may be wise to reconsider your idea.
+Also, your success may be limited if you’re targeting a small market or one with little use for your product.
+Additionally, research similar products on the market, as you should strive to improve upon what’s currently available.

 2. Patent research

 Before pursuing your idea or product, verifying its uniqueness through a thorough patent search is crucial.
 If you discover your idea is already patented, starting from scratch and developing a new plan is best.
 The USPTO.gov website is an excellent resource for conducting patent searches, but the process can be complex and daunting for those unfamiliar.
 If you need help with how to proceed, seeking the advice of a patent lawyer is highly recommended.
 The USPTO’s Inventors Assistance Center (IAC) offers a hotline to guide you through how the patent process works.
 We recommend developing a marketable product before beginning the filing process.
 If you file too early, you can spend a lot of money adjusting the patent to mirror design changes made during development.